malik672/uniswap-sdk-core-rust/README.md

 > **Warning**
 >
->   This is an custom uniswap library
+>   This is a custom Uniswap library

 ## Quickstart